Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-Well-typed processes satisfy protocol fidelity, communication safety, and deadlock-freedom.
-The former two of these properties follow from \emph{type preservation} (also known as \emph{subject reduction}), which ensures that reduction preserves typing.
-In contrast to Caires and Pfenning~\cite{conf/concur/CairesP10} and Wadler~\cite{conf/icfp/Wadler12}, where type preservation corresponds to the elimination of (top-level) applications of rule~\scc{Cut}, in APCP it corresponds to the elimination of (top-level) applications of rule~\scc{Cycle}.
+Well-typed processes satisfy protocol fidelity, communication safety, and deadlock freedom.
+The former two of these properties follow from \emph{type preservation}, which ensures that \APCP's semantics preserves typing.
+In contrast to Caires and Pfenning~\cite{conf/concur/CairesP10} and Wadler~\cite{conf/icfp/Wadler12}, where type preservation corresponds to the elimination of (top-level) applications of Rule~\ruleLabel{typ-cut}, in \APCP it corresponds to the elimination of (top-level) applications of Rule~\ruleLabel{type-res}.

-Because reduction is closed under structural congruence, proving type preservation (Theorem~\ref{t:subjectRed}) requires us to also show \emph{subject congruence}, i.e., typing is preserved by structural congruence.
+\APCP's semantics consists of reduction and structural congruence.
+Since the former relies on the latter, we first need to show type preservation for structural congruence, i.e., \emph{subject congruence}.
 The structural congruence rule that unfolds recursive definitions requires care, because the types of the unfolded process are also unfolded: